j50n/deno-proc/site/src/introduction.md

 }
 ```

-This is really good compared to the old `Deno.run` which would leak resources if
+This is still really good compared to the old `Deno.run` - which would leak
-you didn't close the process and (multiple) readers explicitly.
-Error handling
+resources if you didn't close the process and (multiple) readers explicitly.
-in child processes could also be tricky.
-In the new `Deno.Command`, all that is
+Error handling in child processes could also be tricky.
+In the new
-handled in a sensible way, automatically.
-This is already a giant leap forward
+`Deno.Command`, all that is handled in a sensible way, automatically.
+This is
-for child process support in Deno.
+already a giant leap forward for child process support in Deno.

 There is still a lot of boilerplate.
+Remember, the `bash` command is just
+`ls -la` and everything works.

 We can do better.